Seth Berry: Personal life

-Berry currently lives in Bowdoinham with his wife Adelaida and their two sons.
+Berry lives in Bowdoinham with his wife and their two sons.
 He is fluent in Spanish; and his hobbies include guitar, sailing, and farming.

 Berry has been the recipient of several awards in his professional and political work, including New York City's Hexter Award for Excellence in Teaching, which he received in 1998.
 His student-centered classroom was featured in the 1999 edition of "New York City's Best Middle Schools," a guide for New York parents, highlighting his successes leading one of the only non-selective public schools listed that year.
 In addition, Berry received the 2007 Healthy Air Award from the Maine chapter of the American Lung Association, and the 2010 Prevention Award from the Maine Alliance to Prevent Substance Abuse.

 Berry is a member of the Midcoast United Way Success by Six Council, the Midcoast Area ACCESS Health Board, the Merrymeeting Bay Business Association, and the National Caucus of Environmental Legislators.